Maqentaer/html2jsonml/README.md

 ```

 ##Options
-for supporting not JSONML standards and others:
+for supporting not JSONML standards and others parser options:
 ```javascript
 var options = {
   // Add attributes object in any case (false by default):